-In our podcast episode, Victor Giacomin, FCPA, FCA, senior vice-president of finance and group treasurer at Mark Anthony Group, and one of CPABC's Member Recognition award recipients, speaks with Leah Giesbrecht, communications specialist for CPABC.
+In this podcast episode, Mark Anthony Group’s Victor Giacomin, FCPA, FCA, and one of this year's CPABC Member Recognition recipients, speaks with Leah Giesbrecht, communications specialist for CPABC.
 Part of our Coffee Chats with CPABC podcast series.

 “If you look back at those tough moments in your life, you realize they were often the key turning points to going higher,” says Victor Giacomin, FCPA, FCA, senior vice-president of finance and group treasurer at Mark Anthony Group.
 Resilience and a willingness to get out of his comfort zone in order to get to the next level are part of what he brings to the group’s leadership team; he has helped guide the group to become one of the foremost diversified beverage companies in North America with annual revenues of approximately US$3 billion in 2021.